 Financial Aid Satisfactory Academic Progress (SAP)

 Federal regulations, HEA Sec.
 484(c), §668.16, 668.34, require all schools participating in Title IV Federal Financial Aid programs to have a Satisfactory Academic Progress (SAP) policy that conforms to the requirements detailed below.
-These requirements apply to all students as one determinant of eligibility for financial aid.
+These requirements apply to each student regardless of program of study or enrollment level as one determinant of eligibility for financial aid.

 Progress is measured by the student’s cumulative grade point average (GPA), percentage of credit hours earned in relation to those attempted (Pace), and the length of the academic program.
-In order to assure that students make progress toward earning a degree both in terms of number of hours completed and cumulative GPA, Kirkwood Community College requires a student maintain the following standards: a cumulative 2.0 GPA and cumulative pace of 67%.
+In order to assure that each student is making progress toward earning a degree both in terms of number of hours completed and cumulative GPA, Kirkwood Community College requires a student maintain the following standards: a cumulative 2.0 GPA and cumulative pace of 67%.
 Kirkwood applies standard rounding to Pace and rounds GPA to the third decimal.

-Cumulative records of regular students are reviewed after each payment period to evaluate progress.
+Cumulative records of each regular student is reviewed after each payment period to evaluate progress.
 All periods of registration, including summer term, will be evaluated regardless of whether or not financial aid was disbursed during the term.
 This includes remedial credits, ESL credits, credits taken while in high school, repeated credits, and transfer credits from other institutions.
 Attempted credit hours will be determined at the end of the drop period each term.

-The student is placed on a Warning status the first term his/her academic transcript does not meet the standards of SAP with one exception.
-Students who fail to complete any courses within their first term of enrollment (combination of Fs and Ws) will be placed on Suspension for the following term.
+The student is placed on a Warning status the first term the student's academic transcript does not meet the standards of SAP with one exception.
+A student without transfer credits who fail to complete any courses within the first term of enrollment (combination of Fs and Ws) will be placed on Suspension for the following term.

 If progress during the Warning term is adequate to bring the cumulative record up to the standard, the Warning status is removed.
 If progress in the Warning term is not enough to bring the cumulative record up to standard, the student will receive a Suspension status and be ineligible for financial aid.
 This suspension includes all scholarships, work-study, loans and grants.